adamsmckain/ircbot/README.md

 Undernet IRCbot
 ===============

 IRCbot is a simple Undernet IRC bot written in [go](https://en.wikipedia.org/wiki/Golang).
+Beware that the bot indexes some NSFW (porn) subreddits and displays the resulting images via some bot commands.

 Building and running
 ====================